 But it’s not all work; far from it.
 Long walks and boat trips open up windows into the lives of wild animals such as moose and bears.
 And there is always time to curl up with a good book, watch the sunrise,—and write.

-So from deep in the middle of nowhere, these words have flung themselves up into the atmosphere via satellite internet and found their way back down to Earth thanks to assorted antennas, cables and modems, to to emerge on your computer screen.
+So from deep in the middle of nowhere, these words have flung themselves up into the atmosphere via satellite internet and found their way back down to Earth thanks to assorted antennas, cables and modems to emerge on your computer screen.
 Such is modern communication in the bush: I just press enter - exit the words.

 I am a literary translator, freelance writer and the author of two traditionally published books.
 My translations for German Luzifer Verlag include the works of award-winning authors Robert McCammon, Kealan Patrick Burke and Greg F. Gifune, and my articles and photography have appeared in international travel magazines, Canadian newspapers, as well as online magazines.
-In 2015, my wilderness memoir “Ein Blockhaus in der Einsamkeit” and the thriller "Highway 16" were published by 360°medien mettmann and Sieben Verlag in Germany.
+In 2015, my wilderness memoir “Ein Blockhaus in der Einsamkeit” and the thriller "Highway 16" were published by 360°medien mettmann and Sieben Verlag in Germany, respectively.

 I also translate for self-publishers.
 For more information, please visit me at www.booktranslations.ca